LennaHammer/English/EVP/out/words_adjective.md

 ## 1434. suspicious ## adjective
 /səˈspɪʃ.əs/ SEEMING WRONG
 [B2]making you feel that something illegal is happening or that something is wrong
-- suspicious behavior/circumstances
+- suspicious `behavior/circumstances`
 - Neighbors were asked if they had noticed anything suspicious.
 - The fire at the bank is being treated as suspicious.
-- I don't really find it suspicious that he isn't home yet - he doesn't usually get in before seven.
+- I don't really find it suspicious `that` he isn't home yet - he doesn't usually get in before seven.
-- There's a suspicious-looking van parked outside.
+- There's a suspicious-`looking` van parked outside.

 ## 1435. suspicious ## adjective
 /səˈspɪʃ.əs/ NOT TRUSTING
 [B2]not trusting someone or something
-- Many of them remain suspicious of journalists.
+- Many of them remain suspicious `of` journalists.
 - My mother has a very suspicious nature.
 - He gave me a suspicious look.